Basic-Data-Infrastructure/developer-portal/service-provider.md

 First, any protected call must check if there is a valid Bearer Token in the header.
 All calls with invalid or missing tokens are refused.
 Second, there should be an endpoint to distribute tokens based on [Client Assertions](glossary#client-assertion).
 All callers with a valid client assertion get a token which grants access for a specified period of time.
-Now, the Service Provider is responsible for acquiring a Delegation Evidence JWT, in much the same way as the Service Consumer was in the Full Flow, with the important difference that the Service Provider is now responsible for creating the Delegation Mask, and must take care to build one that requests the necessary permissions to execute the actual request by the consumer.
+Now, the Service Provider is responsible for acquiring a Delegation Evidence JWT, in much the same way as the Data Consumer was in the Full Flow, with the important difference that the Service Provider is now responsible for creating the Delegation Mask, and must take care to build one that requests the necessary permissions to execute the actual request by the consumer.